HariMayooram/news-evaluation-nlp/README.md

 ## Introduction

-This is an application to evaluate a News Article with Natural Language Processing
+The main objective of this project is to build a web tool which analyses the news article and other such data that the user provides with the help of Natural Language Processing (NLP).
+The user is supposed to provide a URL and using the contents of that article, the web page would provide the sentiment analysis of the page.

 ## Functionalities

-The app takes input of url of a news article from the user and provides the user with analysis of the article.
-This is achieved by utilizing an NLP API named AYLIEN.
+The app uses the input URL to gather the data from the news article provided by the user.
+After which, it shares the results of the analysis to the user.

 ## Steps to use this repo-
 ### run in dev mode